Peace in Bethel Ministry

 Confess your Sins to God:

-If you believe in the Lord Jesus as your Lord and Savior and trust that He died to pay the penalty for your sins, you shall be saved (Romans 10:13).
-You can now look up to Him for all your physical and spiritual needs.
+When the Philippian jailer asked Paul: “What must I do to be saved?”
+Paul provided a clear answer: “Believe on the Lord Jesus Christ, and you will be saved, you and your household” (Acts 16:31).
+If you have faith in the Lord Jesus as your Lord and Savior and trust that He died to pay the penalty for your sins, you shall be saved (Romans 10:13).
+Through prayer, you can now look up to Him for all your physical and spiritual needs, fostering your spiritual growth.

 Spiritual Key No.2: Acknowledge God